 - Fully itemize all contributions over \$100.
-Contributions of \$100 or more must be itemized by contributor, amount, date received, city and state of the contributor.
+Contributions of \$100 or more must be itemized by contributor, amount, date received, city, state, and zip code of the contributor.
 All contributions under \$100 shall be reported, but need not be itemized.
 However, if you receive \$60 from a contributor who later gives you \$50, you must itemize the total \$110 contribution.
 W.S.
-22-25-106(a)(iv). - Ticket Sales for Fundraisers: If the ticket price is \$100 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "receipts."
-If the ticket price is under \$100, the fundraiser does not have to be itemized and needs only to be reported under "unitemized contributions." - Anonymous contributions are contributions whose origin cannot be determined, i.e., "pass the hat" contributions.
-Anonymous contribution does not mean that an individual may contribute to a candidate with the understanding the contributor's name will not be reported.
+22-25-106(a)(iv). - Ticket Sales for Fundraisers: If the ticket price is \$100 or more, the name and address of each ticket purchaser and purchase price of ticket(s) must be itemized under "contributions."
+If the ticket price is under \$100, the fundraiser does not have to be itemized and can be reported under "unitemized contributions." - Anonymous contributions are contributions whose origin cannot be determined, i.e., "pass the hat" contributions.
+"Anonymous contribution" does not mean that an individual may contribute to a candidate with the understanding the contributor's name will not be reported.
 The campaign reporting forms have a specific section to record anonymous contributions where the candidate attests that he/she does not know the origin of the contribution. - Contributions also include donations of any items of value, services, or election assistance provided for a candidate.
-These "in-kind" contributions must be itemized by name, city and state of the contributor, date, item or service donated, and estimated value of the donated item or service. - Each expenditure must be itemized by date expended, name, city and state of the person or business to which the expenditure is made, and the purpose and amount of the expenditure.
+These "in-kind" contributions must be itemized by name, city and state of the contributor, date, item or service donated, and estimated value of the donated item or service, and are subject to the same contribution limits for the respective office. - Each expenditure must be itemized by date expended, name, city and state of the person or business to which the expenditure is made, and the purpose and amount of the expenditure.
 Examples are: Advertising and printing expenses, expenses for services of a campaign consultant or public relations firm, office space, etc. - Campaign expenditures that are not required to be reported include: Filing fee to run for office, a candidate's own personal campaign expenses for travel, meals, and checking account service charges.
 W.S.
 22-25-103(b). - A candidate is not required to report advertising expenses by a party central committee for the candidate if the entire slate of candidates below national level is advertised.
 This applies even though all candidates are not included in each advertisement, as long as the expenses for each candidate are substantially the same.
 W.S.
 22-25-103(c). - If there are additional contributions and expenditures after a report has been filed, an amendment to the report must be filed.
 Amendments to filed reports must be made within 30 days from the time an error or additional contributions and expenditures become known.
 Net changes amounting to less than \$200 do not need to be reported.
 W.S.
 22-25-106(e).

-WYOMING CAMPAIGN CONTRIBUTION LIMITS FOR 2019-2020 To Candidate or Candidate's Campaign Committee To Political Party To Political Action Committee (PAC) Individual may give No more than \$2,500 per election to any candidate for statewide office No more than \$1,500 per election to any candidate for nonstatewide office W.S.
+WYOMING CAMPAIGN CONTRIBUTION LIMITS FOR 2021-2022 To Candidate or Candidate's Campaign Committee To Political Party To Political Action Committee (PAC) Individual may give No more than \$2,500 per election to any candidate for statewide office No more than \$1,500 per election to any candidate for nonstatewide office W.S.
 22-25-102(c) No Limit There are no limits on what an individual can give to a PAC.
 However, if a donor earmarks a contribution for a specific candidate, the individual limits per candidate per election apply.
-Political Party Committee may give No Limit No Limit No Limit Political Action Committee (PAC) may give No limit on contributions to statewide candidates No more than \$5,000 per election to any candidate for nonstatewide office W.S.
-22-25-102(m) No Limit Corporation, Union, Partnership, Professional Association or Civic, Fraternal or Religious Group W.S.
-22-25-102(m) Organizations are prohibited from making contributions directly to candidates and candidate committees, and to political action committees and political parties that directly coordinate with a candidate or candidate's campaign committee.
-However, organizations may expend funds as discussed below.
-These entities may: 1) Make independent expenditures for speech expressly advocating the election or defeat of a candidate (W.S.
-22-25-102(k)(i)); 2) Make electioneering communications pursuant to W.S.
-22-25-101(c); 3) Bear any portion of a PAC's or political party's administrative costs or costs of soliciting contributions (W.S.
-22-25-102(k)(ii)); A non-profit (501)(c) organization should consult an attorney, an accountant, or the Internal Revenue Service before making contributions to an initiative or referendum drive to avoid jeopardizing its tax status.
-(For Independent Expenditures, see W.S.
-22-25-102(k)(i) and W.S.
-22-25-110).
+Political Party Committee may give No Limit No Limit Political Action Committee (PAC) may give No limit on contributions to statewide candidates No more than \$5,000 per election to any candidate for nonstatewide office W.S.
+22-25-102(m) No Limit Corporation, Union, Partnership, Professional Association or Civic, Fraternal or Religious Group for nonstatewide office